aamkye/ubuntu_on_WD_PRx100/readme.md

 ## Extras (meant to be run on NAS directly)

-Now you can SSH to your NAS and start installing extras
+Now you can SSH to your NAS and start installing extras.

 ### Hardware Control